Women and Stroke Risk Factors

 - Carotid artery disease

-- Pregnancy: Stroke risk increases during a normal pregnancy due to natural changes in the body such as increased blood pressure and stress on the heart.
+- Pregnancy: Stroke risk increases during a normal pregnancy.
+This is because of natural changes in the body such as increased blood pressure and stress on the heart.